-Since her graduation from the prestigious USC Film Scoring Program in 2005, Kristin has scored several feature films in very different genres as well as a number of short films, over a hundred commercials, a theatrical play and a web series.
+Since her graduation from the prestigious University of Southern California Film Scoring Program in 2005, Kristin has scored several feature films in very different genres as well as a number of short films, commercials, theatrical plays and web series.

-Her latest and best known feature film is “Coherence”, which has been named one of the best science fiction movies in recent years.
-Kristin has also provided the score for the widely successful animated show Oddbods, which is produced by One Animation.
+Her best known feature film is “Coherence”, which has been named one of the best science fiction movies in recent years.
+Kristin also provides the score for the animated show Oddbods, which has been nominated three times for an International Emmy Kids Award.
 At the Bend Film Festival in 2009 Kristin won an award for best score for the feature film "The Attic Door".

-Kristin was a staff composer at Hum Music - a Santa Monica based music house that creates music for commercials - for four years.
-Through HUM she has scored commercials for clients such as Visa, Lexus, Walmart, Home Depot, Wix and PetSmart, to mention a few.
-Her latest commercial contribution was for the Clio Award winning spot "Portraits" for Jeep which aired during the 2016 Super Bowl.
+For four years Kristin was a staff composer at Hum Music - a Los Angeles music house whose main focus was creating original music for commercials.
+Through HUM she scored commercials for clients such as Visa, Lexus, Walmart, Home Depot, Wix and PetSmart, to mention a few.
+Her music has been featured in Super Bowl commercials such as the Clio Award winning ad "Portraits" for Jeep which aired during the 2016 Super Bowl.

-Kristin is also an accomplished singer and songwriter.
+Kristin is also a singer and songwriter.
 In 2014 she released her first solo album, “Orange In The Apple Tree”, where she wrote, performed and produced all the songs.
-In February 2015 she released an EP with five original songs under the moniker Lillo, called “Everything Goes North”.
+In February 2015 she released an EP under the moniker Lillo, called “Everything Goes North”.